AChuSec/cloud-security-scenarios-oci/README.md

-# Cloud Security Scenarios on OCI: Architecture in Action DEV
+# Cloud Security Scenarios on OCI: Architecture in Action

 This repository showcases practical, real-world Oracle Cloud Infrastructure (OCI) security architecture scenarios — crafted from the perspective of a cloud security engineer.
 Each scenario addresses challenges professionals face when designing secure, scalable, and cost-effective cloud environments in high-stakes enterprise settings.